AnyChart/docs.anychart.com/Stock_Charts/Technical_Indicators/Envelope_(ENV).md

 # Envelope (ENV)
 ## Overview

-Envelopes are technical indicators that are typically plotted over a price chart with upper and lower bounds.
+Envelope (ENV) is a technical indicator that is typically plotted over a price chart with upper and lower bounds.
 Envelopes are commonly used to help traders and investors identify extreme overbought and oversold conditions as well as trading ranges.

-With AnyStock Envelope indicator you can create both SMA and EMA envelopes and choose the colors for lower and upper level.
+With AnyStock Envelope indicator you can create both SMA and EMA envelopes and choose colors for the lower and upper level.

 Mathematical description of the indicator: [ENV Mathematical Description](Mathematical_Description#envelope).